 “When forced to make a choice, people support their own children first.
 They’ll put themselves last,” says Merl Baker, principal at the financial consulting firm Brightwork Partners.
 “They’re reconciled to working longer than they planned or expected to.
 Or they accept a lower quality of life.
 It’s pretty powerful.”

-If you’re determined to help your children, and money will be tight, look for compromises that may have less of a negative impact on retirement savings.
+If you’re determined to help your child and money will be tight, look for compromises that may have less of a negative impact on retirement savings, such as sending your child to a local, in-state school instead of an expensive private college.